Woof: Dogecoin Cryptocurrency Returns Are up 6,000% This Year

 Let's be clear: Nobody's getting rich by owning a few Dogecoin.
 Coindesk's data puts the coin's price at $0.005405 on January 1; it peaked at $0.434727 this morning.
 That means $1 is worth the same as roughly 2.3 Dogecoins at its highest price to date.

-Even fractions of a penny add up over time, however, and at time of writing CoinGecko puts Dogecoin's market cap at nearly $45 billion.
+Even pennies add up over time, however, and at time of writing CoinGecko puts Dogecoin's market cap at nearly $45 billion.
 Newsweek also reported today that Dogecoin made a man from Los Angeles a millionaire.

 So is Dogecoin even close to Bitcoin in terms of market cap or value?
-No. Bitcoin's market cap is over $1 trillion, and it's currently priced at $61,829.86 per coin, according to Coindesk.
+No. Bitcoin's market cap is over $1 trillion, and it's currently priced at around $61,500 per coin, according to CoinMarketCap.
 No other cryptocurrency even comes close on either metric.

 But there's another key difference: Dogecoin is a meme; Bitcoin is supposed to be the future of the global economy.
 (At least according to those who stand most to profit from it becoming as such.)
 The fact that anyone's even talking about Dogecoin eight years after its introduction is both a miracle and a bit of a meme unto itself.